 In this assignment you are to implement the Selective Repeat sliding window protocol at the data link layer.
-Your design can choose to employ or not employ NACK's.
 Your design may add other "overhead" bytes to the frame structure deemed necessary to implement Selective Repeat.
 As in program 2, your design needs to include two error-detection bytes.
 Your design will need to include sequence numbers in the frames and a mechanism for handling ACK's.
 The minimum frame size is your choice, and it is your design decision whether to piggyback ACK's or to send separate ACK frames.
+The data link layer continues to receive packets from the network layer until its sliding window is full of unACK'ed frames.
+This requires multiple timers on both the client and server side.